 The launch of Foxtel Now was eagerly anticipated by those who love Foxtel content.
 With HD streaming and Chromecast support, the service is quickly positioning itself as a worthy competition for Netflix, with one important addition: live TV.
 That means you can watch your favourite channels live, but also access Foxtel Now’s on demand library, which offers a great selection of TV shows and movies.

 However, Netflix is still in the lead when it comes to winning over new users.
-Research conducted by Roy Morgan shows that over 1 in 3 Australians now have Netflix, as subscriptions jumped 20 percent in first quarter of 2017.
+Research conducted by Roy Morgan shows that over 1 in 3 Australians now have Netflix, as subscriptions skyrocketed exponentially over the years since its launch down under.
 This only proves that SVOD services show no sign of slowing down; and Foxtel Now is more than a welcome addition to the mix.

 But when faced with picking between Netflix and Foxtel Now, which one should you go for?
 Let’s see how the two services compare.